epfl-ada/ada-2023-project-chatchuipt/readme.md

 We then analysed the distribution of alcohol degree among beers compared to ratings indicating a big shift of the degree depending on the best seller season of the beer.

-- Then with statisticals analysis such as t-test or ... we will analyse which criterias such as  alcool percentage, appearance, aroma, palate, taste, or even users' location have the highest impact on the seasonality of the beer.
+- Then with statisticals analysis such as t-test we will analyse which criterias such as  alcool percentage, appearance, aroma, palate, taste, or even users' location have the highest impact on the seasonality of the beer.
 This will help us to identify which kind of beers are prefered at which time of the year.
 Then, a splitting of the dataset into clients types A and B will be conducted and similar analysis as before will be performed to see if we really have at lesast 2 discernable categories of consummers in the batch of the users.